-As most programming languages, Ruby leverages a wide set of third-party libraries.
+As with most programming languages, Ruby leverages a wide set of third-party libraries.

 Some other libraries are released as archived (.zip or .tar.gz) directories of source code.
 Installation processes may vary, typically a README or INSTALL file is available with instructions.